manjebrinkhuis/tutorials/README.md

-# tutorials
+# Tutorials
-Installing and setting up various things.
+Bite-size tutorials about setting up your pc for science.